Twelvetide Drabbles Challenge 2022

 You can get involved in two ways:

 - Create and Submit Works.
 Anyone may create works -- written works, artworks, or audio-visual works -- and submit them to the collection during the challenge period.
-The Archive of Our Own collection will open for posting submissions starting at 9:00am ET on December 24, 2021 until 9:00pm ET on January 6, 2022.
+The Archive of Our Own collection is opened for posting submissions until 9:00pm ET on January 6, 2023.

 If you have or choose to create an Archive of Our Own account you are able to post works directly to the collection.